-In a criminal case in which a person is accused of forced commercial sex under RCC § 22E-1602; trafficking in commercial sex under RCC § 22E-1604; sex trafficking of minors under RCC § 22E-1605; or benefitting from human trafficking under RCC § 22E-1606; reputation or opinion evidence of the past sexual behavior of the alleged victim is not admissible.
+In a criminal case in which a person is accused of forced commercial sex under RCC § 22E-1602; trafficking in forced commercial sex under RCC § 22E-1604; sex trafficking of a minor or adult incapable of consenting under RCC § 22E-1605; or benefitting from human trafficking under RCC § 22E-1606; reputation or opinion evidence of the past sexual behavior of the alleged victim is not admissible.
 Evidence of an alleged victim's past sexual behavior other than reputation or opinion evidence also is not admissible, unless such evidence other than reputation or opinion evidence is admitted in accordance with RCC § 22E-1311 (b) and is constitutionally required to be admitted.